Earl Grey Bubble Tea

 - ¾ cup water

-- 2 Earl Grey tea bags or tea sachets
+- 2 tea bags Earl Grey tea, or 2 tea sachets

 - 1 tablespoon brown sugar